jhildenbiddle/canvas-size/README.md

 }
 ```

-Test results can be obtained after the promise has resolved using a `then` handler:
+Test results are provided after the promise has resolved using a `then` handler:

 ```js
 // Use maxArea(), maxHeight(), maxWidth(), or test()